-Venison steak (or beef) is sliced thin, marinated, and piled high on flatbread to create a unique twist on a recipe for classic Greek street food.
+Venison steak (or beef) is sliced thin, marinated, and piled on flatbread to create these Venison Gyros, a easy twist on the classic Greek street food.

-A “Pita Grecque” – fluffy flatbread, flavorful meat straight off a spit, your choice of toppings, wrapped in a paper cone and piled as high as possible with crisp, piping hot fries – was the most cheap, delectable, filling meal you could find.
+In France, it was called a “Pita Grecque.”
+Fluffy flatbread, flavorful meat straight off a spit, your choice of toppings, wrapped in a paper cone and piled as high as possible with crisp, piping hot fries.
+It was the most inexpensive, delectable, and filling meal you could find.

-As I was researching recipes, I found two versions.
+As I was researching recipes for homemade gyros (pronounced YUR-ohs), I found two versions.
 One that called for ground lamb and beef (or just beef) baked, meatloaf-style, and sliced.
-The other version was to start with steaks (beef or lamb) and broil them after marinating.
+The other version started with steaks (beef or lamb) and broiled them after marinating.

 - 2 Tbsp lemon juice

 - 2 tsp garlic

 - 1 tsp dried mint

 - ½ tsp pepper

 - 8-10 pita or flatbread

 - plain yogurt or tzatziki sauce